VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > pattern, see [Introducing Event Sourcing][r_chapter3] in the Reference
 > Guide.

-One of the important discussions in the team was around the choice of aggregates and entities that they would implement.
-The following images from the team's white-board illustrate some of their initial thoughts, and questions about the alternative approaches they could take with a simple conference seat reservation scenario to try and understand the pros and cons of alternative approaches.
+One of the important discussions the team had concerned the choice of aggregates and entities that they would implement.
+The following images from the team's whiteboard illustrate some of their initial thoughts, and questions about the alternative approaches they could take with a simple conference seat reservation scenario to try and understand the pros and cons of alternative approaches.

 > A value I think developers would benefit greatly from recognizing is
 > the de-emphasis on the means and methods for persistence of objects in